SeanBailey15/React_Jobly/README.md

 ## Thank you for checking out my project!

-Again, this app is being hosted at (TBD - will update once finished with deployment)
+Again, this app is being hosted on [Render](https://jobly-frontend-tlq7.onrender.com/)

 Please stop by and have a look!